Flat Rate Credit Card Processing – Fool’s Gold

 As I'll explain in greater detail below, this type of flat rate pricing is inherently uncompetitive because an aggregator has to ensure its flat rate is high enough to cover all possible base costs associated with interchange and assessments as well as its markup, and base costs vary greatly.

-Truly Competitive Pricing Vs. Flat Pricing
+Truly Competitive Pricing Vs. Flat Rate Pricing

-A pricing model called Interchange plus pricing allows businesses to have the best of both worlds — a flat, fixed markup from the processor and competitive pricing.
+A pricing model called interchange plus pricing allows businesses to have the best of both worlds — a flat, fixed markup from the processor and competitive pricing.

 Interchange Plus Pricing